To learn more about the process for course registration for Winter 2021, be sure to review all of the information below carefully!

 Q: Do I have to register exactly at my appointment time, and when does my registration close?

 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register soon after your appointment time opens.
 Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2022.

 Q. How do I find out what non-Ross courses are being offered?

-A. Starting March 1, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.
+A. As of Oct.
+18, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).

 It is each student's responsibility to review the course registration rules and policies carefully.